Saturday, December 12, 2009

 This website is a tribute to all Filipinos who served in combatant and non-combatant roles in the Korean War.
 It is especially dedicated to our front line soldiers who fought on a battlefield some 1,600 miles from home in our country's first war as an independent state.
 Our country fought to preserve democracy in South Korea at a time when democracy at home was seriously threatened by a communist-led rebellion.

 In creating this website, I drew heavily on the memoirs and papers of my late father, Atty.
-Johnny F. Villasanta.
-He covered the Korean War as a War Correspondent for Philippine media and the United Nations.
+Juan "Johnny" F. Villasanta.
+He covered the Korean War as a War Correspondent for the leading afternoon newspaper, the "Evening News," and other media companies.
 He wrote about the activities of all five BCTs that served in Korea.
 My father reported on the war mostly from the front, up at the sharp end where soldiers did the dying.

 Our men who fought in that cruel war—the first “hot war” of the Cold War era—remember the Korean War with sorrow and pride.
 And so may their families.
 The Korean War, however, was Our Father’s War.